AlishKanani/ACA-CSU_Approximate-Adders/README.md

 | [ACA-CSU_32_8](Verilog/aca_csu32_8.v) |   0.1967   | 0.000988836 |   5.37E-06  |  0.71 | 352.183999 | 254.6506 |

 - Naming convention: In ACA-CSU_N_M, N signifies bit length and M is the block size. i.e., for a 16-bit number and the block size of 2, ACA-CSU_16_2 adder should be used.
 - In the Matlab code, K is the block size of CarryPredict.
-For comparison purposes, M and K are kept same for the above table.
+For comparison purposes, M and K are kept same in the above table.
 - All the Verilog models are synthesized in Synopsys Design Compiler using Nangate Open Cell Library.

 ## Reference